Zebu: Uses

 Zebu are used as draught and riding animals, beef cattle, dairy cattle, as well as for byproducts such as hides, dung for fuel and manure, and horn for knife handles and the like.
 Zebu, mostly miniature zebu, are kept as pets.
 In India, the number of draft cattle in 1998 was estimated at 65.7 million head.

 Zebu cows commonly have low production of milk.
 They do not produce milk until maturation later in their lives and do not produce much.
 When zebus are crossed with taurine cattle, milk production generally increases.

-In Madagascar, zebu outnumber people, and there are an "astonishing" 6,813 Malagasy proverbs, common sayings, and expressions referring to zebu in parlance on the island.
+In Madagascar, zebu outnumber people.
 Zebu are wrestled by young men in a competitive ritual of courtship called tolon'omby.

 Within the Indian state of Tamil Nadu, zebu are used for jallikattu.

 In 1999, researchers at Texas A&M University successfully cloned a zebu.

 Hindu tradition

 Zebu are venerated in Hinduism of India.
 In the historical Vedic religion they were a symbol of plenty.
 In later times they gradually acquired their present status.
 According to the Mahabharata, they are to be treated with the same respect 'as one's mother'.
 In the middle of the first millennium, the consumption of beef began to be disfavoured by lawgivers.

 Milk and milk products were used in Vedic rituals.
 In the postvedic period products like milk, curd, ghee, but also cow dung and urine gomutra, or the combination of these five panchagavya began to assume an increasingly important role in ritual purification and expiation.